hanpari/sovereign/source/02/061_mission.md

 ...

-Good for Dwarfus.
+Surprise for Dwarfus.
 I'm reporting his research to the organization he thinks that doesn't exist.
 I like my assignment.
 Trying constantly to downplay what we have stumbled upon.
 Otherwise, my next goal would be to bury Dwarfus.
 The stuff is heavy.
 And he talks and writes too much.
 He is so proud about his name in the Brown's book.
 I guess Brown got out of Their hook just because his book is complete jibberish.

 ...

 Huge discovery!
 It's too massive!
 I believe I calculated  position of one forgotten Space Station.
-Perhaps the main one with the gift.
+Perhaps the main one with the Gift.
 How to proceed?
 Should I report it?

 ...